lintshire

 church.
 One single man, a poor alehouse keeper, seemed disgusted, spoke a harmless word, and ran away with all speed.
 All the rest behaved with the utmost seriousness while I declared the grace of our Lord Jesus Christ.

-Left: 19th century view of the Phoenix Tower and Shropshire Union Canal
+Right: 19th century view of the Phoenix Tower and the Shropshire Union Canal

 "Mon.